 BH: That was a mistake.
 Another weird thing with that is how one of the fans asked one of the guys who designed some of Green Day’s album covers about the Magnum Opus cover and he told them it was an alternative “God’s Favourite Band” cover.
 My guess is that it’s pretty normal for a band to have multiple people try multiple designs for album covers, and he would know that, so he probably assumed it was another designers pitch and that the font was chosen by the band ahead of time and sent to everyone designing possible album covers.
 It felt like an album name a band like Green Day could put out when they’ve reached legend status and don’t need to prove themselves, but still have that fire.
 Sorry for the cheesy explanation, but that’s what I think.

-It didn’t take long for a fan to remember the Instagram post where you met Billie Joe and put together that the audio from that was in one of the Magnum Opus studio clips.
+It didn’t take long for a fan to remember the Instagram post where you met Billie Joe and put together the audio from that was in one of the Magnum Opus studio clips.
 Was that meant to be a hint for fans and were you surprised at how quickly they both noticed that and figured out the clips were recorded in a studio in Canada?

 BH: Yes!
 That was very impressive.
 To be honest, we didn’t think the leaks would take off the way they did – we thought a few people would see them, assume they’re fake and move on.
 So when the fans started to reeeally go deep with their investigation I knew someone would eventually either recognize the Billie Joe audio or recognize the studio.